 The beauty box industry has the potential for tremendous growth in the coming years.
-Although 11 percent of those surveyed were currently subscribers as of May 2017, a further 40 percent suggested they were interested in a beauty box subscription.
+Although 11 percent of those surveyed were currently subscribers, a further 40 percent suggested they were interested in a beauty box subscription.
 The biggest incentive for those interested in subscribing to a beauty box is the opportunity to discover new products.
 That being said, companies pondering an entry into the market or those aiming to maintain their market share, must ensure they provide an attractive and affordable product.
 Among consumers who had unsubscribed from a beauty box service, 36 percent did so due to it being too expensive with a further 28 percent being unhappy with the product range.

 Price is a particularly notable product characteristic for those aged 18 to 29, with 95 percent women in that age bracket considering it important compared with 81 percent of those aged 60 years and older.
 One potential route for beauty box providers to keep prices down is to keep the frequency of deliveries down.
 This approach would likely sit well with consumers without the desire to drown in a barrage of cosmetics products, with nearly half of the women in the United States preferring to receive a beauty box once per month.